kibs-tech/kibs-tech.github.io/short-term-contractor.md

 </div>

-# Hire an experienced contract developer short term
+# Hire an experienced developer short term

 In many cases an experienced contract developer